I’m going to imagine you have just gone to the fridge to get yourself a tasty cheese snack, only to discover that the brie has turned brown!

 If you prefer to keep the brie in a container, ensure the box or bowl is completely dry.

-If you don’t plan on eating the brie by its use-by date, you can actually freeze it for up to six months if wrapped in heavy-duty aluminum foil.
+If you don’t plan on eating the brie by its use-by date, you can freeze it for up to six months if wrapped in heavy-duty aluminum foil.

 Prolonged exposure to air may also cause some discoloration.